quicoli/WPF-AutoComplete-TextBox/README.md

 7. Much more from collaborators!

-### What's new in version 1.5.0?
+### What's new in version 1.6.0?

-1. property MaxPopupWidth : self explanatory :)
-This closes #39, allow MaxWidth to be set on popups

-2. Bug fixes: #52, #45, #40
+1. Keyboard focus improvements (thanks @mitchcapper)
+2. Binding error on generic style (thanks @kmathiasen)
+3. Removed support of .NET 5
+4. Added support for .NET 4.8

 ### UPDATED DEMO !!!